Guardians vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have a 4-3 record in games they were favored on the moneyline (winning 57.1% of those games).
+- The Guardians have been favored on the moneyline eight total times this season.
+They've finished 5-3 in those games.

-- Cleveland has played as moneyline favorites of -175 or shorter in only one game this season, which it lost.
+- Cleveland has ynot played as moneyline favorites of -250 or shorter.

-- Based on this contest's moneyline, the Guardians have an implied win probability of 63.6%.
+- Based on this game's moneyline, the Guardians' implied win probability is 71.4%.

-- Cleveland has played in 14 games with over/under set, and have combined with opponents to go over the total seven times (7-6-1).
+- Cleveland has had an over/under set by oddsmakers 15 times, and have combined with opponents to go over the total in eight of those games (8-6-1).

-- The Guardians have not had a spread set for a matchup this season.
+- The Guardians have not had a run line set for an outing this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.